 Trump is extremely good at two things and two things only: the ability to feel zero shame and the ability to command attention.

-However, for many of them, they just want to root for a winning team.
+However, many of them, just want to root for a winning team.
 They go to his rallies because it’s like watching professional wrestling.
 They need a “heel” to boo and a “face” to cheer.
 They don’t care about policy or taxes or international trade law.
 Healthcare is probably important to them, but they don’t understand it and will never take the time to learn.
-If it isn’t spoon-fed to them in easy to digest soundbites, it is irrelevant.
+If it isn’t spoon-fed to them in easy-to-digest soundbites, it is irrelevant.

 They are scared of brown and black people because their world is tiny.
 Many have never ventured past a 100-mile radius of their hometown.
 They have likely never been surrounded by diversity.
-If they are college educated, then they kept to their tiny world hissing at the very idea of learning about different cultures or exploring different beliefs.
+If they are college-educated, then they kept to their tiny little world hissing at the very idea of learning about different cultures or exploring different beliefs.

-When there’s a Democrat running for President, the first thing they will have to do is try extremely hard not to bait Trump with talk of shame.
+When there’s an honest-to-goodness Democrat candidate running for President, the first thing he or she will have to do is try extremely hard not to bait Trump with talk of shame.
 It is fuel to someone who feels none of it.
-Shame to Donald Trump is weakness and he can’t feel any weakness.
+Shame to Donald Trump is weak and he can’t feel any weakness.

 You cannot shame his followers either.
 Trying to shame them into realizing they voted against their own interests is impossible.
 They have already dismissed your argument.
 You can’t change their minds because making that kind of change completely warps their worldview and so it can’t be done by external forces.
 In their view, changing your mind is a sign of weakness.
 His followers do not want to feel weakness so they justify their racism, their indifference, their smallness by calling people animals, rapists, and invaders.